top of page

 3. Show your child the tricky word card.
 Point to the sound buttons as you sound out the word e.g. m-y, my.

-4. Explain that the part written in black is how we would expect to see it written (m) but the white part might not look how they expected it to.
-This is the tricky part that we need to learn off by heart.
-Tell them that in this word the igh sound is represented by the letter y.
+4. Explain that the part written in black is how we would expect to see it written (m) but the white part might not look how they expected.
+This is the tricky part that we need to learn by heart.
+Explain that in this word the igh sound is represented by the letter y.

 bottom of page